luminus-framework/luminus/resources/md/environment.md

 java -Ddatabase_url="jdbc:postgresql://localhost/app?user=app_user&password=secret" -jar app.jar
 ```

-Environ takes care of converting the variable names into Clojure style keywords.
+Luminus config takes care of converting the variable names into Clojure style keywords.
 The variables are lowercased and any `_` and `.`
 characters are converted to `-` characters.
 The following keywords correspond to the above environment variables:

 * `:port`